HealthyStock

 Ciprofloxacin

-• Ciprofloxacin is the fluoroquinolone most studied in children, mostly when used to treat pulmonary exacerbations of CF.
+• Ciprofloxacin is the fluoroquinolone most studied in children, mostly when used to treat pulmonary exacerbations of cystic fibrosis (CF).

 Contact Us